dajvavi/excelconectado/README.md

 # excelconectado
-macro vba for conect laboratory equipment
+Excel worksheet with interface in xml and Macro in vba for connect laboratory equipment with an excel worksheet

+You can connect weight balance or any equipment that sends an ASCII response like pH-meter, conductivimeter You can import data from CSV, excel...